Tithes & Alms

 -

-The scriptures were given to instruct and teach, {II Tim 3:17-18} so it further confirms that he is referring to the commandments.
+The scriptures were given to instruct and teach, {II Tim 3:17-18} so it further confirms that he is referring to the commandments wherein is found knowledge and truth;

 -

 These are all things that are forbidden according to the commandments.
-The person who makes the boast of the law and yet breaks them is blaspheming the name of Alahayim because it is hypocrisy to teach another and not be doers of the law ourselves. {Rom 2:13}
+The man who makes his boast of Alahayim, resting in the law and using it to guide others, and yet breaks the law himself, is blaspheming the name of Alahayim because it is hypocrisy to teach another and not be doers of the law ourselves. {Rom 2:13}

 -

-Rom 2:25 shows that being circumcised is actually profitable if you actually keep the commandments of the law, but if you don’t keep the commandments you are uncircumcised in heart.
-This further shows that in this chapter, “the law” is not referring to sacrifices and offerings, but the commandments, statutes, and judgments.
+Rom 2:25 shows that being circumcised is actually profitable if a man actually keeps the commandments of the law (showing his heart is circumcised too), but if he doesn’t keep the commandments, he is uncircumcised in heart though he did "the works" of circumcising his flesh.
+This further shows that in this chapter, “the law” is not referring to sacrifices and offerings, but the commandments, statutes, and judgments, which is a man does them, he shall live in them by his faith in Christ:

 Rom 2:26